 - Develop a proposal that makes the case for how a Fellow might contribute to graduate community by working in your area.
 Include a position description using the online position descriptions as a model.
 This includes boilerplate material (general description and responsibilities) and a list of specific, concrete duties for which the Fellow will be responsible.

-- Submit this material to Heather Konar, the Communications Officer and Graduate Community Fellows Program Coordinator, in Room 35-332.
+- Submit this material to Idalia Cuevas, Financial and Graduate Community Fellows Associate, in Building 3-138.

 If your proposal is accepted, please note that you will be responsible for an appropriate level of supervision of the Fellow assigned to your program.
 This includes regular meetings with the Fellow, mentoring and advising, as well as annual reports (from student and supervisor) on progress.
 You may also anticipate some meetings with the Dean and other supervisors throughout the year.